revou-fsse-archive/our-company-website/README.md

-# Our Company Website
+# RevoU

-This is the group Project Example for Our Company Website.

-The website itself is inspired by RevoU company website.
+The website itself is inspired by [RevoU](https://revou.co) company website.

+## Pages

+- Home
+- About
+- Contribute

 ## Links/URLs